National Institute of Technology, Silchar: History

 The Regional Engineering College at Silchar (Assam) was founded in 1967 as a joint venture between the Government of India and the State Government of Assam to cater to the country's need for manpower in technology.
 RECs were jointly operated by the central government and the Assam state government.

 The college was conferred with autonomy in financial and administrative matters.
 In 2002, the institution was granted Deemed University status and was renamed as the National Institute of Technology, Silchar.
 In 2007, through the NIT Bill, the Indian government declared the National Institutes of Technology as Institutes of National Importance.

 Campus

 The institute is located at 24.75°N, 92.79°E by the Silchar-Hailakandi road, twelve kilometers from the city of Silchar in the state of Assam.

 Organisation and administration

 Governance

-Under the constitution of the National Institutes of Technology Act 2007, the President of India is the Visitor to the institute.
+Under the constitution of the National Institutes of Technology Act 2007, the President of India is the visitor to the institute.
 The authorities of the institute are the board of governors and the Senate.
 The board is headed by the chairperson, who is appointed by the visitor.
-The director, who is appointed by the Visitor, looks after the day-to-day running of the institute.
+The director, who is appointed by the visitor, looks after the day-to-day running of the institute.
 The board of governors has nominees of the Central Government, the State Government, the NIT Council and the Institute Senate.

 NIT Silchar is the Mentor Institute of NIT Nagaland.
+Prof. Dilip Kumar Baidya currently serves as the director of the National Institute of Technology, Silchar.
+Concurrently, the position of dean of research & consultancy is held by Srimanta Baishya.

+Notable visitors

+Each year, the institute hosts a series of esteemed guests from diverse fields for a range of events, including invited lectures, convocation ceremonies, and other special engagements.
+Notable figures from past events include:

+A P J Abdul Kalam, Ramesh Pokhriyal, Dharmendra Pradhan, Onir, Anupam Roy, Badal Sircar, Rituparno Ghosh, Ipsita Biswas, Siddhartha Paul Tiwari, Rajat K Baisya, Syed Samsuddin Ahmed.